Apple’s iOS 14 Update & What It Means For Your Business

-- Facebook’s default attribution model with change from 28 days click to 7 days click.
+- Facebook’s default attribution model with change from 28 days click to 7 days click

-- Server-side tracking can help track those users who opted out of tracking, but are accessing your website through a mobile browser.
+- Server-side tracking can help track those users who opted out of tracking but are accessing your website through a mobile browser

 - Facebook will be limiting reporting to 8 conversion events per domain, but you can still work with custom conversions.
-Facebook will initially choose these 8 events automatically for you, but you will soon be allowed to change these.
+Facebook will initially choose these 8 events automatically for you, but you will soon be allowed to change these

 Both in terms of organic content AND ads.
-Because both rely on getting data from what you did in the past.
+Because both rely on getting data from what you did in the past

 Nobody knows how it will play out exactly, so there isn’t all too much you can do to prepare your brand.
 It will be a learning curve, everyone will try to find solutions that work once it’s rolled out.
 Facebook is still coming up with a full battle plan for what they recommend, but this is what you can do for now:

-- Set up server side tracking: If you go to the events tab, and go to the settings of your pixel, you now have the option to install Conversion API for server-side tracking (screenshot below).
-Manual set-up is complex, so we recommend setting it up through partner integration.
+- Set up server-side tracking.
+If you go to the events tab and go to the settings of your pixel, you now have the option to install Conversion API for server-side tracking (screenshot below).
+Manual setup is complex, so we recommend setting it up through partner integration.

-- Since your website will still be able to record data, using custom landing pages and custom discount codes for each channel you’re advertising on may become your first move around the coming tracking issues.
+- Since your website will still be able to record data, using custom landing pages and custom discount codes for each channel you’re advertising on may become your first move around the coming tracking issues